mathieu-benoit/dot-net-on-azure-function-app/docs/DotNet-FunctionApp-CD.md

 Here is one example to Release a .NET method to an Azure Function App.
 You could adapt it with your own context, needs and constraints.

-2 ways to create the associated Release Definition:
+2 ways to create the associated Release Definition + another one just to deploy the Azure services:

 - [Import the Release Definition](#import-the-release-definition)
 - [Create manually the Release Definition](#create-manually-the-release-definition)